GEOS-DEV/GEOS/.github/ISSUE_TEMPLATE/cleanup-request.md

 ---
-name: Cleanup Request
+name: Cleanup request
-about: Request code cleanup.
+about: Request code cleanup or refactoring.
-title:
+title: ''
-labels:
+labels: 'type: cleanup / refactor'
-assignees:
+assignees: ''

 ---

 **Describe the issue**
 A clear and concise description of what needs cleanup, and why.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+**Proposed cleanup**
+Provide suggestions for new design(s)

 **Screenshots**
 If applicable, add screenshots to help explain the messiness.